What's in Orbit Right Now?

 How many satellites are in orbit right now?

-As of April 2026, approximately 15,000 active satellites are in Earth orbit.
-The total number of tracked objects — including debris, rocket bodies, and dead satellites — is around 50,000.
+Approximately 15,000+ active satellites are now in Earth orbit.
+The US public Space-Track catalogue lists around 34,873 tracked objects — including debris, rocket bodies, and dead satellites; ESA's broader DISCOS catalogue counts about 44,000.
 The active satellite count has grown dramatically since 2019 when SpaceX began mass-deploying Starlink.

 What percentage of satellites are Starlink?

-Roughly 65–67% of all active satellites are Starlink as of March 2026, when SpaceX crossed the 10,000 active satellite milestone.
-No other operator comes close — the next largest constellation, OneWeb, has 654 satellites.
+Starlink constitutes roughly two-thirds of all active satellites — SpaceX crossed the 10,000 active satellite milestone.
+No other operator comes close — the next largest constellation, OneWeb, has around 650.
 Starlink's dominance of low Earth orbit is unprecedented in the history of spaceflight.

 What can I see with the naked eye?